Frequently Asked Questions

 What happens over the summers?

-During your first summer you will intern (for credit) and take two additional classes.
+During your first summer you will either take classes or study abroad (study abroad is not required but is an option either during your first summer or fall of your 3rd year).
+During your 2nd summer, you will intern (for credit) and take additional classes.
 The PPL Director will work with you to secure an internship.
-During your second summer you will study abroad (for credit).

 Can I use advanced placement credits in the PPL Program?